 Online Educational and Learning Products

 BOE offers a variety of online educational products as a cost-effective way for taxpayers to learn about their tax and fee obligations.
-The topics include information for business owners as well as nonprofit and faith-based organizations, efiling, and taxpayer appeals.
+The topics include information for business owners as well as nonprofit and faith-based organizations, eFiling, eReg, and taxpayer appeals.

-These informational videos provide taxpayers with the same information received at an educational seminar or small business fair, but in a self-paced environment that is conveniently accessible 24 hours a day.
-These educational and learning products can be found on our website on the Outreach & Events page.
+These informational videos provide taxpayers with the same information presented at an educational seminar or small business fair, but in a self-paced environment that is conveniently accessible 24 hours a day.
+These educational and learning products can be found on our website on the News & Events page.

 Sales and Use Tax Classes

-In 2010-11, BOE staff conducted 289 Basic Sales and Use Tax and Tax Return Preparation classes throughout the state.
-These classes provided education and information to more than 4,500 California taxpayers.
+In 2011-12, BOE staff conducted 274 Basic Sales and Use Tax and Tax Return Preparation/eFile classes throughout the state.
+These classes provided education and information to more than 4,200 California taxpayers.
 The classes are offered in English and Spanish statewide as well as in Chinese (Mandarin and Cantonese) and Vietnamese in limited areas.
-Information on classes can be found at www.boe.ca.gov under the quick link, Outreach & Events, and then under In-Person Seminars.
+Information on classes can be found at www.boe.ca.gov under the quick link, News & Events.